Phryxam/phryxam-misc/ap-stats-stuff/OttoMcrippemoff.md

 Less than 10% of the Population?: `It is assumed that over the course of Otto's career, he has worked on over 2,000 cars.`

 ### Hypotheses:
+We will be using a 1-proportion z-test: <br>
 H<sub>0</sub>: `P=0.7` <br>
 H<sub>a</sub>: `P>0.7`